-James is a next generation British postgraduate researcher.
-He focuses on the field of naval history, maritime strategy, sea power and related defence and security theories.
+James is a British postgraduate researcher, focused on the field of naval history and theory, maritime strategy, sea power and related defence, security issues and theories.

-As a researcher, he engages and debates across a broad spectrum of pertinent issues that shapes our world today, in particular, the challenging aspects of current defence and security and its relationship with naval strategy.
-He is an advocate of sea and naval power and ensuring the ‘naval perspective’ does not go unheard.
+As a researcher, James engages and debates across a broad spectrum of pertinent issues that shapes our world today, in particular, the challenging aspects of current defence and security and its relationship with naval strategy.
+James is an advocate of naval power to maintain the peace and ensuring the ‘naval perspective’ does not go unheard.

-This website acts as a journal of his journey through academic research and my professional development including some of my published works and projects that I am involved with.
+This website acts as a journal through academic research and professional development including some of mpublished works and projects.